 Many shellfish species appear to be declining and require protection.
-While white and brown shrimp populations are holding steady, pink shrimp and blue crabs have experienced a decline, earning shellfish a D grade.
+While white and brown shrimp populations are holding steady, blue crab populations have experienced a decline, earning shellfish a C grade.
 With a few exceptions, populations of finfish and colonial waterbirds in Galveston Bay appear to be holding steady.
-Twelve species of finfish identified as significant for either recreational fishing or food web relationships were found to be maintaining population levels, earning finfish a grade of C. Similarly, the majority of colonial waterbird species monitored earned a C for maintaining populations.
+Twelve species of finfish identified as significant for either recreational fishing or food web relationships were found to be maintaining population levels, earning finfish a grade of D. Similarly, the majority of colonial waterbird species monitored earned a C for maintaining populations.

 Note: Wildlife population studies and commercial seafood catch studies can reveal different trends.
-We looked at wildlife populations from an ecological standpoint (focusing on the relation of organisms to one another and to their physical surroundings).
+The Report Card looks at wildlife populations from an ecological standpoint (focusing on the relation of organisms to one another and to their physical surroundings).
 Various market or economic factors that are unrelated to the Bay's ecology can impact commercial catch data.